 Having stated this, I thought the best way to address the requests for a sample business continuity plan or templates was to lay out a common construct I see across banking, manufacturing, distribution, retail, education, and general plans.

 All plans start with a common foundation, but each vertical market will have variances.
 Please understand these are examples of what goes into a business continuity plan, or an example of a sample, so to speak.
 In order to understand a lot of this, you’ll want to brush up on some important business continuity terms.
-Luckily, I have outlined everything you need to know here, in a guide to creating a business continuity plan from scratch.
-If you are new to the industry, I recommend reviewing this guide so you can fully comprehend the sample plan that I’ve laid out below.
+If you are new to the industry, I recommend reviewing these terms so you can fully comprehend the sample plan that I’ve laid out below.

 There are numerous regulations, standards, and best practices that encompass business continuity.
 While we don’t have enough time to identify each one and map it into a sample plan, I’ve highlighted some of the most common aspects that will appear across industries.

-As you read through these examples, and the full guide to creating a business continuity plan, I hope you garner a deeper understanding of why “one size fits one” and what goes into an actionable and resilient plan.
+As you read through these examples, I hope you garner a deeper understanding of why “one size fits one” and what goes into an actionable and resilient plan.

 Reach out for a no obligation, initial conversation.